U.S. State AI Laws

 - Civil penalties range from $10,000 to $200,000 per violation depending on curability, or $2,000 to $40,000 per day for continued violations.
 The AG must provide notice and a cure period before bringing an action.

-- NIST AI RMF Safe Harbor
+- NIST AI RMF Defense

 - Regulatory Sandbox (First in the Nation)